We have a strong tradition of Morris and Rapper dancing at Shrewsbury and have proudly welcomed teams from home and abroad over the years.

 These days you can see teams inspired by the Bedlams throughout the morris world, whereas only the most discerning have followed the lead of Martha Rhoden’s.
 Now in their 42nd year they continue to put on a show full of sparkling originality and vitality.

 Shropshire Sharpshins Rapper

-“I am of Shropshire, my shinnes be sharp”.
+“I am of Shropshire, my shinnes be sharp.”

-Look out for their quick feet, sharp wit, and chequered sashes as they move swiftly through their county town, performing fast paced, intricate, and acrobatic dances.
-May their shins be ever sharp!
+We are Shropshire Sharpshins Rapper – the best rapper sword side in the county!
+Look out for our quick feet, sharp wit, and chequered sashes as we move swiftly through our county town, performing fast paced, intricate, and acrobatic dances.
+May our shins be ever sharp!

 Whip The Cat Rapper and Clog

 Whip the Cat Rapper & Clog are a lively women’s rapper team from Nottingham with a pleasing blend of youth and experience.
 They perform a number of exciting rapper dances, both traditional and of our own compilation, together with some lovely step clog routines.
 They are a regular folk festival side and proudly won the premier trophy at last year’s DERT (Dancing England Rapper Tournament), plus they came away with a host of other trophies!
 Kit: black shirts, black skirts and yellow sashes, with the odd bit of cat-print if you look closely!